fivenorth-io/docs/hosted-node-access.md

 ## Development Setup

+Ideally you should get a dev env run locally in your docker compose.
+But sometime it can be useful to connect to devnet node, we don't recommend to do below step for MainNet but could be valuable to inteactively dev against a dev node node.

 ### Port forward to ledger grpc

 When you want to connect to the k8s cluster, activate your vpn.
 From the shell run the below command